-\MYTHOLOGY, FANTASY, AND DYSTOPIA 1515
+MYTHOLOGY, FANTASY, AND DYSTOPIA 1515

-REQUIRED COURSE: AP English Literature and Composition (1440), AP Research (1595), or two 1⁄2 credit English courses available for required grade 12 credit.
+REQUIRED COURSE: AP English Literature and Composition (1440), AP Research (1595), or two

 COURSE DESCRIPTION: Students in this class will begin by exploring the mythology of various cultures, including Greek/Roman, African, Native American, Eastern, etc. Students will explore the role of mythology in popular culture, and observe how myth functions in our lives today.
 The study of mythology will naturally segue into an exploration of mythology's evolution into the Speculative Fiction genre that includes Fantasy, Science Fiction, and Dystopian works.
 In their exploration, students will see the literature as a reflection of the society around them and will be able to develop reading and analytical skills through the close reading of the texts and discussion of how literature shapes and is shaped by history.